 The Fifth Hadith

-This particular Hadith is narrated by Hazrat Safwan (R.A) which also tells about some signs of Ghazwa-e-Hind and it states:
+There are different hadiths but this particular Hadith is narrated by Hazrat Safwan (R.A) who also tells about some signs of Ghazwa e Hind and it states:

 “Some people of my Ummah will fight India, Allah would grant them success, even they would find the Indian kings being trapped in fetters.
 Allah would forgive those warriors.
 When they would move towards Syria, then would find Isa Ibn-e-Maryam(A.S.) over there”.

-The above mentioned Hadith is also quoted by Naeem bin Hammad in his book ‘Al-fitan’.
+The above-mentioned Hadith is also quoted by Naeem bin Hammad in his book ‘Al-fitan’.
 Moreover, this hadith is also not included in ‘Sehah Sitta.
-Additionally, Hadith number 4 and 5 exhibits the Indian shall be conquered in the future and tells about the forgiveness of believers.
+Additionally, Hadith number 4 and 5 exhibit that the Indians shall be conquered in the future and tells about the forgiveness of believers.